Arkaeriit/ajtcalc/README.md

 #### functions

 You can apply function on numbers or expressions.
-To do thant you have to write the name of the function then it's attributes between parenthesis, bracket or curly brackets.
+To do that you have to write the name of the function then it's attributes between parentheses, bracket or curly brackets.
 List of functions:
 * abs(x) : return the absolute value of x
-* floor(x) : return x rouned down
+* floor(x) : return x rounded down
-* ceil(x) : return x rouned up
+* ceil(x) : return x rounded up
-* max(x,y) : return the bigest number between x and y
+* max(x,y) : return the biggest number between x and y
 * min(x,y) : return the smallest number between x and y

 ### Examples